ARaffalli-STM/STM23MP157x_AWS_Greengrass_v2_workshop/README.md

-This document walks you through setting up a Ubuntu PC, downloading and compiling the OpenSTLinux distribution, flashing the evaluation kit and testing the Microsoft® Azure IoT Edge services.
+This document walks you through setting up a Ubuntu PC, downloading and compiling the OpenSTLinux distribution, flashing the evaluation kit and testing the AWS IoT Greengrass V2 services.

 Required H/W:
 - Ubuntu 18.04 or 20.04 machine